opengeos/leafmap/docs/index.md

 ## Key Features

-Below is a partial list of features available for the leafmap package.
-Please check the [examples](https://github.com/opengeos/leafmap/tree/master/examples) page for notebook examples, GIF animations, and video tutorials.

--   Create an interactive map with only one-line of code.
--   Select from a variety of basemaps interactively without coding.
+Leafmap offers a wide range of features and capabilities that empower geospatial data scientists, researchers, and developers to unlock the potential of their data.
+Some of the key features include:

+-   **Creating an interactive map with just one line of code:** Leafmap makes it easy to create an interactive map by providing a simple API that allows you to load and visualize geospatial datasets with minimal coding.

+-   **Switching between different mapping backends:** Leafmap supports multiple mapping backends, including ipyleaflet, folium, kepler.gl, pydeck, and bokeh.
+You can switch between these backends to create maps with different visualization styles and capabilities.

+-   **Changing basemaps interactively:** Leafmap allows you to change basemaps interactively, providing a variety of options such as OpenStreetMap, Stamen Terrain, CartoDB Positron, and many more.

--   Add XYZ, WMS, and vector tile services to the map.
+-   **Adding XYZ, WMS, and vector tile services:** You can easily add XYZ, WMS, and vector tile services to your map, allowing you to overlay additional geospatial data from various sources.

--   Convert CSV to points and display points as a marker cluster.
--   Add local vector data (e.g., shapefile, GeoJSON, KML) to the map without coding.
--   Add local raster data (e.g., GeoTIFF) to the map without coding.
--   Add Cloud Optimized GeoTIFF (COG) and SpatialTemporal Asset Catalog (STAC) to the map.
--   Add OpenStreetMap data to the map with a single line of code.
--   Add a GeoPandas GeoDataFrame to the map with a single line of code.
--   Add a point layer with popup attributes to the map.
+-   **Displaying vector data:** Leafmap supports various vector data formats, including Shapefile, GeoJSON, GeoPackage, and any vector format supported by GeoPandas.
+You can load and display vector data on the map, enabling you to visualize and analyze spatial features.

+-   **Displaying raster data:** Leafmap allows you to load and display raster data, such as GeoTIFFs, on the map.
+This feature is useful for visualizing satellite imagery, digital elevation models, and other gridded datasets.

+-   **Creating custom legends and colorbars:** Leafmap provides tools for customizing legends and colorbars on the map, allowing you to represent data values with different colors and corresponding labels.

+-   **Creating split-panel maps and linked maps:** With Leafmap, you can create split-panel maps to compare different datasets side by side.
+You can also create linked maps that synchronize interactions between multiple maps, providing a coordinated view of different spatial data.

+-   **Downloading and visualizing OpenStreetMap data:** Leafmap allows you to download and visualize OpenStreetMap data, providing access to detailed street maps, buildings, and other points of interest.

+-   **Creating and editing vector data interactively:** Leafmap includes tools for creating and editing vector data interactively on the map.
+You can draw points, lines, and polygons, and modify them as needed.

+-   **Searching for geospatial data:** Leafmap provides functionality for searching and accessing geospatial data from sources such as SpatialTemporal Asset Catalogs (STAC), Microsoft Planetary Computer, AWS Open Data Registry, and OpenAerialMap.

+-   **Inspecting pixel values interactively:** Leafmap allows you to interactively inspect pixel values in raster datasets, helping you analyze and understand the data at a more granular level.

+-   **Creating choropleth maps and heat maps:** Leafmap supports the creation of choropleth maps, where colors represent different data values for specific geographic areas.
+You can also create heat maps to visualize data density.

--   Add data from a PostGIS database to the map.
+-   **Displaying data from a PostGIS database:** Leafmap provides tools for connecting to a PostGIS database and displaying spatial data stored in the database on the map.

--   Add custom legends and colorbars to the map.
--   Perform geospatial analysis using WhiteboxTools and whiteboxgui.
--   Create split-panel map and linked maps.
--   Publish interactive maps with a single line of code.
--   Download and display OpenStreetMap data with a single line of code.
+-   **Creating time series animations:** Leafmap enables the creation of time series animations from both vector and raster data, allowing you to visualize temporal changes in your geospatial datasets.

+-   **Analyzing geospatial data with whitebox:** Leafmap integrates with WhiteboxTools and whiteboxgui, providing a suite of geospatial analyses, such as hydrological analysis, terrain analysis, and LiDAR processing.

+-   **Segmenting and classifying remote sensing imagery:** Leafmap integrates the segment-geospatial package, which provides tools for segmenting and classifying remote sensing imagery using deep learning algorithms.

+-   **Building interactive web apps:** Leafmap supports the development of interactive web applications using frameworks like Voila, Streamlit, and Solara.
+This allows you to share your geospatial analyses and visualizations with others in a user-friendly web interface.

+These features and capabilities make leafmap a powerful tool for geospatial data exploration, analysis, and visualization.
+Whether you are a beginner or an experienced geospatial data scientist, leafmap provides an accessible and efficient way to work with geospatial data in Python.

 ## Citations